StampChat/stamp/README.md

   </a>
 </p>

 **WARNING: Stamp is in early alpha development stage.
 There will be multiple breaking changes from now until a stable release.
-We default to the Bitcoin Cash testnet as to protect against lost funds.**
+We default to the eCash testnet as to protect against lost funds.**

 ## Install from Binary